Let It Go (Tim McGraw album)

 Let It Go is the ninth studio album by American country music artist Tim McGraw.
-Released on March 27, 2007, it was his first studio album in two and a half years.
-Let It Go entered the U.S. Billboard 200 at number one with sales of 325,000.
+It was released on March 27, 2007, by Curb Records.
+It was entered the U.S. Billboard 200 at number one with sales of 325,000 copies.
 The album has produced seven Top 20 singles on the Billboard Hot Country Songs charts, including a number one; one of those seven songs was only included on later issues of the album.
 Of all McGraw's albums, this one has produced the most singles in his career.

 Content

 The first single from the album, "Last Dollar (Fly Away)" (written by Big Kenny of Big & Rich), reached the top of the country charts in early 2007, giving McGraw his first number one hit since "Back When" in late 2004.
 Following it was "I Need You", a duet with his wife Faith Hill.
 This song peaked at #8.
 Shortly after the latter was released, McGraw charted with a live rendition of the song "If You're Reading This".
 He performed that song live at the Academy of Country Music awards in May 2007.
 A month after this song entered the charts, the album was re-issued with "If You're Reading This" added to the track listing.
 Afterwards, that song was later officially issued as the album's third single and reached #3 on the country charts.

 "If You're Reading This" was followed in late 2007 by "Suspicions", a cover of Eddie Rabbitt's number one hit from 1979.
 However, McGraw's version became the second Top 40 hit of all his career to miss the Top 10 by peaking at #12 on Hot Country Songs.
 Following that song were "Kristofferson" and the title track in 2008; the former also failed to make the Top Ten by at #16 while the latter went to #2 in early December.
 The seventh single, "Nothin' to Die For", was released in January 2009.
 It entered the Hot Country Songs chart as an album cut at #57 in late December before its official release that month.

 The song "Shotgun Rider" is not to be confused with another song with the same name which McGraw recorded on his 2014 album, Sundown Heaven Town.
 This song, written by Marv Green, Hillary Lindsey and Troy Verges, was released by McGraw as the latter album's third single in 2014, and became a number one song for him that year.